 In addition to this, the email address registered will also receive a confirmation email that details all the products selected on the form regardless if they have been paid or not.

-5. If you click on the $ dollar sign button to the right of a record, it will expand the view to show the amounts, date and method of payment, and also allow you to manually Add Payment for instances where the person has paid you separately by cash, cheque or internet banking.
+5. If you click on the $ dollar sign button to the right of a record, it will expand the view to show the amounts, date, method of payment, and the Transaction Reference associated with any payments.
+It will also allow you to manually Add Payment for instances where the person has paid you separately by cash, cheque or internet banking.

 For more information regarding online registrations, please see this support article.